 Therefore, since Christ has suffered in the flesh, arm yourselves also with the same purpose, because he who has suffered in the flesh has ceased from sin,1 Peter 4:1(NASB)

-I am sure, as Peter started to write his epistle, his thoughts must have raced back to that day when he denied His Lord three times.
-Jesus had died for him and taken the punishment that he rightfully deserved.. and yet Peter was not rejected or replaced.
-Peter was not only forgiven of all his sins, but re-commissioned by the risen Lord Jesus Christ, to be His chief apostle - who would feed His sheep, shepherd His lambs.. and unlock the kingdom of heaven to Jew and Gentile alike, as he shared the wonderful gospel of grace.
+I am sure as Peter started to write his epistle, his thoughts must have raced back to that day when he denied His Lord three times.
+Jesus had died for him and taken the punishment that he rightfully deserved, and even though he had denied Jesus, Peter was not rejected or replaced.
+Peter was not only forgiven of all his sins, but re-commissioned by the risen Lord Jesus Christ to be His chief apostle who would feed His sheep, shepherd His lambs, and unlock the kingdom of heaven to Jew and Gentile alike, as he shared the wonderful gospel of grace.

-But what does it mean that.. he who has suffered in the flesh has ceased from sin?
-When we are born again we do not automatically become sinless, even though we have been covered in Christ's righteousness.
-We retain a sin nature, until we go to be with the Lord, at either.. the resurrection of the dead OR the rapture of the saints.
-It cannot be said that we have ceased from sin.. for the Bible clearly says : 'if we say we have no sin we deceive ourselves and the truth is not in us...'
+But what does it mean that, "he who has suffered in the flesh has ceased from sin?"
+When we are born again, we do not automatically become sinless, even though we have been covered in Christ's righteousness.
+We retain a sin nature until we go to be with the Lord.
+It cannot be said that we have, "ceased from sin," for the Bible clearly says, "if we say we have no sin we deceive ourselves and the truth is not in us."

-Well, as born again believers, who have been saved by grace through faith.. we are eternally redeemed.
+We, as born again believers who have been saved by grace through faith, are eternally redeemed.
 However, we can choose to live the spiritual life or walk the carnal way.
 We can choose between living for self or suffering for the sake of Christ - where we present our bodies as a living sacrifice, holy and acceptable unto the Lord.

-We can take the easy route in life and compromise the truth of the glorious gospel and indulge in worldly ways and ungodly alliances OR we can take the path of purity and righteousness.. by eschewing all that is evil, and bearing the reproach of Christ in our suffering and shame - for how can we continue to be slaves of sin when the Lord Jesus, Who died for us, and rose again, has set us free from slavery sin and broken its suffocating hold on our lives?
+We can take the easy route in life and compromise the truth of the glorious gospel and indulge in worldly ways and ungodly alliances or we can take the path of purity and righteousness by eschewing all that is evil and bearing the reproach of Christ in our suffering and shame - for how can we continue to be slaves of sin when the Lord Jesus, Who died for us and rose again, has set us free from slavery to sin and broken its suffocating hold on our lives?

-Heavenly Father, that You for the wonderful example of Christ Jesus my Lord, Who came to earth to identify with my sin and suffering in the flesh.. on my account, so that I might be saved by faith in His sacrificial work on the cross.
-I pray that I may develop the same resolve to live holy unto the Lord, knowing that He has... not only paid for my sin - but has also broken the power of sin in my life.
+Heavenly Father, thank You for the wonderful example of Christ Jesus my Lord Who came to earth to identify with my sin and suffered in the flesh on my account so that I might be saved by faith in His sacrificial work on the Cross.
+I pray that I may develop the same resolve to live holy unto the Lord, knowing that He has not only paid for my sin, but has also broken the power of sin in my life.
 Praise His holy name.
-Thank You in Jesus name, AMEN.
+Thank You in Jesus' name, AMEN.